solydflow/solydflow-js/README.md

 To secure your endpoint, you must verify the `X-SolydFlow-Signature` header.
 This header contains a UNIX timestamp (`t=...`) and the HMAC signature (`v1=...`).

-The following example demonstrates how to capture the raw body, securely verify the signature to prevent replay attacks, and update your user records.
+The following example demonstrates how to capture the raw body, securely verify the signature to prevent replay attacks, and handle the exactly 3 events SolydFlow sends.

 ```javascript
 import express from "express";